Wednesday, May 25, 2022

 We stopped at a sidewalk café and I had a few gin and tonics and a crepes and took Emily in Paris pictures.

-You can see from my pictures at Sacre Coeur that the weather had improved and the crowds were getting bigger because it is now April 14th and it was Spring Break.
+You can see from my pictures at Sacre Coeur below that the weather had improved and the crowds were getting bigger because it is now April 14th and it was Spring Break.
 We were not used to the crowds- it took a few hours to acclimate.
 I walked up all the stairs (foregoing the funicular) to Sacre Coeur to get the evening glow photo.
 Well worth the effort!

 Our last day in France adventure was out to Pere Lachaise Cemetery.
 I love a good cemetery.